ABOUT POET & WRITER NAOMI FAST

 NAOMI FAST was born in California, raised in the Democratic Republic of Congo, and now lives in the Pacific Northwest.
 She holds MA degrees from Portland State University in two areas of artful communication: one Creative Writing, the other Theater.
 She’s won several writing awards, including an Academy of American Poets Prize and The Shelley Reece Award.
 Her poem Kajiji Fires was nominated for a 2009 Pushcart Prize.

 Little known fact: Naomi’s first & only cartoon publication was when she was 16, in The Fresno Bee—but she keeps a file folder of unpublished cartoons that the New Yorker may or may not be interested in.
 (In this way, she has selfishly kept her sense of humor to herself.
 Maybe one day she’ll correct this terrible flaw, then write about it in the third person.)

 cyclist, person who rides a bicycle, Naomi has captured much of her path on digital.
 Her aforementioned first book, Portland Light: Post-Industrial City Poems & Photography, contains “lite” poems & dark photography, exposing urban details of life in her beloved city, Portland, Oregon… aka the Rose City, aka Stumptown, aka simply, PDX.
 A city from which she’s moved away, incidentally… Some of her photographs are also posted at Flickr, on an occasional Lulu product, & right here:

-Other work: Naomi’s a uniquely gifted feng shui consultant, been an adjunct professor at Portland State University, a copy editor for Intel websites, crafted newsletters for Portland Area Theatre Alliance, penned river poetry while tending the quiet-ish office at a wooden boat repair company, and served on the editorial collective for VoiceCatcher, an anthology dedicated to Portland-area women’s writing & art.
+Other work: among other things, Naomi’s been an adjunct professor at Portland State University, a Silicon Forest copy editor, crafted newsletters for Portland Area Theatre Alliance, penned river poetry while tending the quiet-ish office at a wooden boat repair company, and served on the editorial collective for VoiceCatcher, an anthology dedicated to Portland-area women’s writing & art.

 She’s also done some work with fruits and vegetables and a very big knife.
 Maybe more about that someday…